Imaging and Management Insights for Lumbar Disc Herniation and Radicular Syndrome

 Determining whether a specific lesion is responsible for a patient’s symptoms is crucial when selecting candidates for potential spinal surgery.
 However, there isn’t always a direct correlation between radicular pain and lumbar disc herniation.
 One can exist without the other, making diagnosis complex.
 Both mechanical compression and inflammatory factors contribute to the pathogenesis of sciatica.
 Additionally, non-radicular or pseudoradicular pain can originate from the hip, … Continue reading Are Lumbar Spine Imaging Findings Linked to Patients’ Symptoms?

 Introduction: Lumbar disc herniation (LDH) is the most frequent lumbar degenerative illness that causes patients to have redundant pain (Ravindra et al., 2018).
 Lower back pain (LBP) and sciatica symptoms, such as leg pain (LP) and leg numbness (LN), are common in patients with LDH (Deyo et al., 2016).
-In addition, LN is a major factor influencing clinical outcomes and patient satisfaction following decompression surgery … Continue reading Residual leg numbness after lumber decompression surgeries: A summary of research evidence.
+In addition, LN is a major factor influencing clinical outcomes and patient satisfaction following decompression surgery … Continue reading Residual leg numbness after lumbar decompression surgeries: A summary of research evidence.

 Low back pain in pregnancy